 Team Kit and Equipment

+The Upton JFC badge is the property of the club and must not be used by any 3rd party without prior permission from the Resources Manager.

 Team Managers should request kit & equipment at the beginning of each season, the kit and equipment remain the property of Upton JFC and must be returned when requested or if the Manager leaves the Club.

-Club match day kit
+Club match day kit – match day kits are registered with each League at the beginning of the season and cannot be changed/varied.